Admissions FAQs (Blog)

 How can I prepare for the interview?

-If you are applying for Art or Photography courses, please bring your portfolio or examples of your work.
-It might also be helpful to think about any questions you’d like to ask your interviewer, for example, more information on the extra-curricular activities available alongside your main studies, such as an academy or Duke of Edinburgh Award.
+Before your interview, think about why you want to study the coures you have chosen, it might also be helpful to think of any questions you’d like to ask your interviewer, for example, more information on the enrichment opportunities available alongside your main studies, such as an academy, Extended Project Qualification or Duke of Edinburgh Award.
 Your interviewer will be happy to answer any queries you have.
 You can also find out more about some of these here.

 What questions will I be asked at the interview?